What Makes a Good Retail Sales Training Program?

 For a more in-depth guide on calculating sales training ROI, read our article: How to Calculate the ROI of Retail Sales Training Programs

-So, how much would retail training be worth, considering that these numbers are on the low end of most studies?
+So, how much would retail training be worth, considering that these numbers are low in most studies?

 Exactly.
-To say nothing of getting full margin on what is being sold.
+To say nothing about getting a full margin on what is being sold.

 Retail Training Investment Costs